Locations:

 • Antibiotics for infections or medications for inflammatory bowel disorders.

-What happens after vaginal fistula repair?
+What happens after a rectovaginal fistula repair?

 1. A surgeon creates an opening (stoma) in your belly (abdomen).